viktorklang/blog/Futures-in-Scala-2.12-part-2.md

 3. Fewer allocations
 4. Fewer asynchronous steps
 5. More general than `zip`

+[Here's the RSS feed of this blog](https://github.com/viktorklang/blog/commits/master.atom) and—as I love feedback—please [share your thoughts](https://github.com/viktorklang/blog/issues/3).

 Stay tuned for many more updates about Futures in Scala 2.12!